maniishbhusal/django-react-auth/README.md

 # Django-React Authentication Project

 This project is a comprehensive authentication system built with Django Rest Framework (DRF) for backend REST APIs and React for the frontend.
-It uses JWT for secure authentication and provides a seamless user experience for handling all aspects of user authentication.
+It uses JWT for secure authentication and provides a seamless user experience for handling all user authentication aspects.

 ## Features

-- **User Registration**: Create a new account.
+- **User Registration**: Create a new account with Email Verification.
 - **Login**: Authenticate and log in to your account.
 - **Password Reset**: Reset your password if you've forgotten it.
 - **Change Password**: Change your current password.